ipbtech/AcademicPerformance/README.md

 # AcademicPerformance
 A light touch to the Blazor...

-Application where you can see your student's educational performance, manage their grades and create new students or educational subjects
+Application where you can manage educational subjects, students and thair grades and see BI-analytics with educational performance

 ## Technologies
 1. NET8